|(a) Solicitation of Testimonials and/or Patients.

 (B) the individual has undergone retraining under the

-American Psychological Association retraining guidelines of 1977 in
+American Psychological Association retraining guidelines in effect

-the area of specialization;
+at the time of specialization;

 (C) the individual has completed a two-year postdoctoral